Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Results and discussion

 \subsection{Pseudolabel model outputs are as plausible as ground truth in most cases}

-We now present qualitative analysis of the pseudolabels model's output and discuss each prediction shown in \textbf{Figure \ref{fig:qualitative analysis}} in detail.
+Given its strong quantitative performance, a qualitative analysis of the pseudolabels model's predictions was conducted.
+Detailed evaluations of representative cases, presented in \textbf{Figure \ref{fig:qualitative analysis}}, are discussed below.

-In \textbf{Figure \ref{fig:qualitative analysis}a} we can observe a false positive \acrshort{isl} predicted by the model.
+\paragraph{\textbf{Figure \ref{fig:qualitative analysis}a}} Here we can see a false-positive \acrshort{isl} predicted by the model.
 This is objectively a bad prediction, since a human expert would not make this error.
-It is interesting to note that this anatomical feature mistaken for an \acrshort{isl} is relatively symmetrical, but only the right hand side of the image is predicted as an \acrshort{isl}.
+It is interesting to note that this anatomical feature mistaken for an \acrshort{isl} is relatively symmetrical, but only the right hemisphere has a predicted \acrshort{isl}.

-\textbf{Figure \ref{fig:qualitative analysis}d} shows an \acrshort{isl} that was correctly detected by the model.
-It is clear to see that the extent of the prediction is significantly less than the extent of the ground truth here.
-While only about half of the ground truth lesion is hyperintense, the remainder is hypointense and shows clear differences in texture, compared to healthy tissue.
-Therefore, we would still like the model to be able to segment this area.
-Because we attempted to filter these types of \acrshort{isl} out of both the training and test sets, it is not surprising that the model has failed here.
-Interestingly, the model has indeed segmented more than the hyperintense region, but just not the whole lesion
+\paragraph{\textbf{Figure \ref{fig:qualitative analysis}d}} This example depicts an \acrshort{isl} that was correctly detected, albeit with a significantly underestimated spatial extent relative to the ground truth.
+While approximately half of the ground truth annotation encompasses hyperintense tissue, the remainder is hypointense, exhibiting textural differences from healthy tissue.
+Although comprehensive segmentation of such heterogeneous lesions is clinically desirable, the model's failure to capture the hypointense region is an anticipated consequence of our data curation strategy which was implemented for the purpose of filtering out lesions annotated on DWI which were not visible on FLAIR, but which likely also filtered out some low contrast, visible lesions.
+Consequently, the model's prediction is largely restricted to the hyperintense core.

-\textbf{Figure \ref{fig:qualitative analysis}b} shows an over segmentation of \acrshort{wmh} around the anterior horns of the ventricles by the model, relative to the ground truth.
-Here, the ground truth is simply more conservative regarding the dimmer areas of \acrshort{wmh}.
-The \acrshort{isl} is identified and segmented well.
-There a slight mismatch between the ground truth and prediction borders, with the prediction being more conservative and appearing only to segment the hyperintense tissue.
+\paragraph{\textbf{Figure \ref{fig:qualitative analysis}b}} This example demonstrates a more expansive prediction of periventricular \acrshort{wmh} by the model compared to the ground truth.
+This discrepancy reflects a more conservative ground truth segmentation policy regarding regions of subtle hyperintensity.
+Conversely, the \acrshort{isl} is accurately localised, though a marginal boundary mismatch is evident; the model yields a tighter boundary, adhering strictly to the hyperintense tissue, whereas the ground truth is slightly more expansive.

-\textbf{Figure \ref{fig:qualitative analysis}e} shows good agreement between the ground truth and the model prediction for both \acrshort{wmh} and \acrshort{isl} (with a slight offset).
-This example illustrates well a case where two different masks, while not identical, are likely to be of the same clinical utility.
+\paragraph{\textbf{Figure \ref{fig:qualitative analysis}e}} This case exhibits good agreement between the ground truth and the model prediction for both \acrshort{wmh} and \acrshort{isl} (with a slight offset).
+The example illustrates well a case where two different masks, while not identical, are likely to be of the same clinical utility.